jecombe/NFTGuessr/README.md

 - `getNFTLocationForOwner`: Internal function to decrypt GPS point just for owner of nft.
 - `getLocation`: Internal function to getLocation with struct NFTLocation.
 - `isExist`: Internal function to check if location bewteen two.
+- `checkFees`: Internal function to check if user has enough funds to pay NFT tax.

 ## Conclusion